-Known uses of this pattern include the Meta Object Facility (MOF), pure Object-Oriented languages like Smalltalk, and adaptive object-model frameworks, such as Oghma [3].
-Both the MEMENTO pattern and the HISTORY OF OPERATIONS pattern can be used for storing the States of Things.
+Known uses of this pattern include the Meta Object Facility (MOF), pure Object-Oriented languages like Smalltalk, and adaptive object-model frameworks, such as Oghma [4, 5].
+Both the MEMENTO pattern and the HISTORY OF OPERA-TIONS pattern can be used for storing the States of Things regardless of their underlying model level.